Hi, great to have you here. This is my first post, well, the first one set to public viewing. I’ve been busy getting it all ready.

 I’m no techno whizz, and was glad to find apps, that are straightforward, and easy to use.
 I talk more about these apps on my page, ”Some App Informaton“.

 I also sprinkle through my blog some drawing and writing tips: (more on my writing further along).
-Below is a selection of my iPad art to show the different media and styles I like to work in.*I often put more information on image captions about the art apps used.
+Below is a selection of my iPad art to show the different media and styles I like to work in.*I often put more information on image captions about the art media used.

 Drawing is a learnable skill